 The principal functions of an Academic Program Review (APR) are to (re)define the mission and objectives of the department/program, to assess program quality and effectiveness in relation to these goals and objectives, to generate plans for improvement, and to provide guidance for administrative decisions.

 An APR includes an internal self-study and an external review by a visiting committee, resulting in the formulation of an academic plan for each department and program.
 Both the internal self-study and the external review focus on the intellectual vitality of the department or program as it manifests itself in teaching, scholarly or artistic activity, and contribution to the academic life of the College as a whole.

-For more information about Academic Program Reviews, please see Appendix L in the Chair's Manual.
+For more information about Academic Program Reviews, please see the Faculty Handbook.